• Instagram

 Note: Here, you are cooking the vegetables in the rendered duck fat, so no additional oil is needed.

 Add the legs back into the pan, skin side up.
-Add enough sake to go at least half way up the legs.
+Add enough sake to go at least halfway up the legs.
 DO NOT COVER THE DUCK WITH THE SAKE.
-You want to make sure that skin stays crispy.
+You want to make sure that your skin stays crispy.
 You will need 1.5-2 cups of sake.

 Transfer the whole pot/pan to the oven.
 Cook for 30 minutes, then lower the heat to 350F and cook for an additional 30 minutes.
 The skin should stay crispy (don't cover the pan!) and the legs should be tender.

-Duck leg roast in a pot with vegetables.
+Duck legs, potatoes, and lotus root together in a pot with vegetables.

 More Recipes You'll Love

-There are plenty of highly rated poultry recipes on Proportional Plate, and here are some of our favorites:
+There are plenty of highly rated poultry recipes on my blog, and here are some you’ll love to try after this.

 I love hearing from you!
 You can also FOLLOW ME on INSTAGRAM, TIKTOK, and PINTEREST to see more delicious food and what I’m up to.